Is acupuncture safe?

-There have been three surveys in the last six years which have shown that acupuncture is amongst the safest therapy in use in the UK today.
-Out of 68,000 recorded acupuncture treatments in two of the 2001 surveys, there were only 14 minor (bruising, feeling nauseous) adverse events.
-There have been very few reports of serious adverse events and most adverse effects are transient, lasting no more than a day or so.
+There have been three surveys in the last six years which have shown that acupuncture treatment is amongst the safest health therapy in use in the UK today.
+Out of 68,000 recorded acupuncture treatments in two of the 2001 surveys, there were only 14 minor (bruising, feeling nauseous, pain) reported adverse side effects.

-According to the evidence from 12 prospective studies which surveyed more than a million acupuncture treatments, the risk of a serious adverse event with acupuncture is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10 000 individual patients (White, 2004).
+According to the evidence from 12 prospective studies which surveyed more than a million acupuncture treatments, the risk of a serious side effects with acupuncture is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10,000 individual patients.
 This is very low.

 Park, J, Sohn, Y, White, AR, et al. (2014).
 The safety of acupuncture during pregnancy: a systematic review.
 Acupuncture in Medicine; 32: p257-266.

 White, A. (2004).
 A cumulative review of the range and incidence of significant adverse events associated with acupuncture.
 Acupuncture in Medicine; 22: p122-133.